VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Experiments

 \subsection{General Speech Restoration}

-To comprehensively assess our GSR performance at scale, we first evaluate it on three benchmark datasets following previous works: VoiceFixer-GSR~\citep{voicefixer}, DNS-with-Reverb~\citep{reddy2021interspeech}, and DNS-Real-Data~\citep{reddy2021interspeech}.
-Notably, data from the DNS-Challenge~\citep{reddy2021interspeech} are excluded in our training data, providing a mismatched training-testing condition for VoiceBridge.
-We compare VoiceBridge against other GSR models including VoiceFixer~\citep{voicefixer}, Resemble-Enhance~\citep{resembleenhance}, UniverSE++~\citep{scheibler_universalpp_2024} and AnyEnhance~\citep{anyenhance}.
+We first evaluate VoiceBridge's performance on in-domain restoration tasks, including simulated GSR task and downstream single-task speech enhancement.
+Following previous works, we use VoiceFixer-GSR~\citep{voicefixer}, DNS-with-Reverb~\citep{reddy2021interspeech} as the simulated GSR benchmarks.
+Notably, data from the DNS-Challenge~\citep{reddy2021interspeech} are excluded in our training data, providing a mismatch in training test conditions for VoiceBridge.
+We compare VoiceBridge against other GSR models including Miipher~\citep{koizumi_miipher_2023}, VoiceFixer~\citep{voicefixer}, Resemble-Enhance~\citep{resembleenhance}, UniverSE++~\citep{scheibler_universalpp_2024} and AnyEnhance~\citep{anyenhance}.
+Despite these models, we further compare VoiceBridge to close-sourced models with there reported results or using there demo samples in Appendix~\ref{appendix:evaluation}.

 VoiceBridge and the four baselines have included five classes of generative models: bridge, mapping-based network, flow-matching, diffusion, and masked generative models.
 Such diversity enables a broad comparison across generative modeling strategies.
 Recently, non-intrusive metrics which measure perceptual quality without reference signals are believed to be more relevant to generative speech restoration~\citep{manjunath2009limitations, manocha2022audio, finally}.
 In our evaluation, we report both intrusive and non-intrusive metrics, incorporating PESQ~\citep{pesq}, DNSMOS~\citep{dnsmos} (SIG, BAK, OVRL), UTMOS~\citep{utmos}, WV-MOS~\citep{wvmos}, and NISQA~\citep{nisqa}.